 CBD Dosing Recommendations

 Many pet owners are trying CBD tincture oils or CBD cat treats to help with treating their cat’s fears and phobias.
 Presently, there are no official standard dosing guidelines in place.
 However, there are general recommended CBD dosage guidelines.
-If you wish to use any CBD product for your cat and wonder what is the general dosage size to administer, try using our easy-to-use CBD dosing chat.
+If you wish to use any CBD product for your cat and wonder what is the general dosage size to administer, try using our easy-to-use CBD dosing chart.

 We recommend you administer CBD about 30-60 minutes before the event trigger is present.
 For example, if your cat gets nervous before you leave you can try giving it some CBD oil about 45 minutes before you go.
 This creates a window of ample time for the CBD to take effect before you leave.
 Doing this may help relax the cat when you are leaving and while you are gone.